Board members will be voted on at the Annual Meeting on March 17th, 2025

 Please describe your past experience or involvement with MRPA.
 For example, committee involvement, membership, attendance at special events, conferences, training, etc.

-MRPA Chair/Co-Chair Annual Spring Conference (2010, 2011, 2023-24)
+MRPA Annual Conference Chair/Co-Chair (2010, 2011, 2023-25)

-MRPA Annual Spring Conference 2011 Presenter
+MRPA Annual Spring Conference 2024- Director’s Round Table Discussion

 Parliamentarian